TanushChugh19/Octahedron-AI/README.md

 4️⃣ Run the Bot
 python bot.py

-5️⃣ Or use setup.sh file \for Linux and macOS, use setup.bat \for Windows
+5️⃣ Or use setup.sh file on Linux and macOS, use setup.bat on Windows
 bash setup.sh
 setup.bat
 ```